MATE 664 Lecture 11

 - Diffusivity change on free graphene surface can be probed by deposition geometry!

-Deposition on Graphene - Theoretical Simulations
+Deposition on Graphene - theoretical simulations

 - Kinetic Monte Carlo (kMC) assuming different diffusion barrier on imperfections